 What do you make of the Greek fashion scene today?

 It is a pleasant surprise.
 I find a lot of new designers with very focused products who draw their inspiration from their Greek roots.
 That is something I was screaming about from the beginning of my career – that our roots empower us.
 When I said it, they thought I was naïve.
 So I’m very happy to see this evolution in Greek fashion.
 Greek fashion didn’t have identity before, now its creating a strong personality and I think it’s very pleasant for foreign tourists who are looking for Greek design to discover that distinctive Greek touch.

 Karl Lagerfeld, who recently passed away, said that elegance is an attitude.
 Would you concur?

 I just discovered that I share my birthday with Karl Lagerfeld and Elsa Schiaparelli!
 But to come back to your question, elegance might now be considered old-fashioned, but I physically hurt when I see the trend towards ugliness.

 How would you describe a typical DV customer?

 My customer is an intellectual.
 She is a thinking woman.
 With a career.
 She loves to steal the show in her elegant simplicity.
 I have customers who are so attached to my collections, who love the sculptural aspect, the fluidity of the fabric and they’re very comfortable and playful too!

-Daphne Valente’s collections are sold on her e-shop, in Greece, Cyprus and Lebanon in exclusive boutiques and resorts, while her accessories are sold at the art shops of the Stavros Niarchos Foundation, at the Benaki Museum Shop and at the Lalaounis Jewellery Museum.
+Her collections can also be found on her e-shop, in Greece, Cyprus and Lebanon in exclusive boutiques and resorts, while her accessories are sold at the art shops of the Stavros Niarchos Foundation, at the Benaki Museum Shop and at the Lalaounis Jewellery Museum.